FixBugs vs. AI SRE — Developer-Native, IDE-First

 Three tiers, one white space

 The AI SRE category splits cleanly.
-Modulo sits in the dev-facing gap none of them cover.
+FixBugs sits in the dev-facing gap none of them cover.

 Tier 1